amoraleo/CDCL-based-SAT-solver/README.md

 # CDCL-based-SAT-solver
-To start enter:
+## How to launch?

-python3 main.py test_filename
+To start enter: python3 main.py test_filename